 This didn’t use to be a big factor until lately.
 However, with so many different options available, you might be missing out if you continuously use the same coils.
-For example, a canthal coil is ideal for use with ordinary variable wattage vaping.
-On the other hand, you can also use nickel, stainless steel, and titanium on a mod with temperature control.
+For example, a Kanthal coil is ideal for use with ordinary variable wattage vaping.
+As a general rule, the lower the atomizer resistance, the higher wattage you can vape.
+Low resistance and high wattage equal more vapor.

 Another factor that can impact your vaping experience is the style of the coil.
 For instance, some modern tanks come with Clapton-style coils, which somewhat look like guitar strings.
-You should also consider the number of coils (some have up to 4 coils) and their alignment (vertical vs. horizontal).
+You should also consider the number of coils (some have up to 12 coils) and their alignment (vertical vs. horizontal).
 Vertical coils usually outperform the horizontal ones and are more common.

 Most sub-ohm tanks allow customization regarding air flow control.
 For direct lung inhalers, a wider airflow is better and vice versa.
-A tank with wider airflow options is obviously a better choice.
+A tank with wider airflow options is a better choice.